wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 </div>
 ```

-I'd probably want to update the block to support [attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/) so that users can select which post types should be used to generate the list of URLs.
-I would also want to add an attribute to allow a user to select whether to return a list of clickable links or not.
+To give users the ability to select the post types to generate the list of URLs, and to add clickable links to the list you would need to update the block to support additional attributes.

 However, this is already a significant amount of code just to make it possible to access the list URLs functionality via the REST API and the Block Editor, while maintaining the existing admin page.

-It’d be really nice if I could wrangle most of that just by registering it all in one place, and then access and execute it everywhere I need to.
+This is the perfect example of custom Ability.
+You can wrangle most of that by registering it all in one place, and then accessing and executing it everywhere you need to.

-This is the perfect problem that registering a custom Ability would solve.

 ## Installing the Abilities API